 When working in a prison, our tutors balance the delivery of lessons with the challenges of making lessons accessible for a variety of learning and musical abilities.

-Creative projects are a welcome challenge; requiring participants to step outside of their comfort zones and demonstrate dedication, bravery, empathy, and respect for each other’s ideas in order to successfully create, rehearse and perform music.
+Creative projects are a welcome challenge; requiring participants to step outside of their comfort zones, learn skills and demonstrate dedication, bravery, empathy, and respect for each other’s ideas in order to successfully create, rehearse and perform music.

-Our team of educators’ work had to create a level of trust and respect between themselves and the learners.
-Without this, our music education wouldn’t have the impact it needs to.
+Our education team's work had to create a level of trust and respect between themselves and the learners.
+Without this, our music education and training wouldn’t have the impact it needs to.

 What benefits do we see from teaching music in prisons?